carlow78/wordle-challenge/README.md

 - ASCII word art for the game title and for the feedback.

 - Further checking of user guess validation.
-The text file works well has a source of validation but I am aware its not perfect it is missing some valid five letter words and may contain words that are not actually valid.
-But with 5757 words I hope it will provide the user hours of learning and fun.
+The text file works well as a source of validation but I am aware its not perfect.
+It is missing some valid five letter words and may contain words that are not actually valid.
+But with 5,757 words I hope it will provide the user hours of learning and fun.

 [Back to top](#contents)